 Absolute vs relative humidity

-There are two different ways of reading humidity.
+There are two different ways of measuring humidity.
 First, you can check it as absolute humidity, which is the amount of moisture in the air at any temperature.
 This is the real humidity.

-Relative humidity on the other hand is the amount of water vapor in the air at a given time, in relation to the actual amount of water that the air could hold at saturation level.
+Relative humidity, on the other hand, is the amount of water vapor in the air at a given time, concerning the actual amount of water that the air could hold at saturation level.